Refab-Tech/refab-tech.github.io/_pages/home.md

   - excerpt: 'In conventional electronic scrap recycling, PCBs are ground to dust, along with all the information encoded within them.
 If, however, prior to recycling, electronic devices are meticulously disassembled in a learning environment and the parts & knowledge used to build new devices, the students of this practice get to learn from the gold standard of electronics design.
 This is **The Art Of ReFab**.'

 feature_row:
+  - image_path: /assets/images/hack1.jpg
+    alt: "the refab blog image"
+    title: "ReFab Blog"
+    excerpt: 'Ground-up tutorials on how to get started with the ReFab lifestyle.'
+    url: "year-archive"
+    btn_label: "Read More"
+    btn_class: "btn--success"
   - image_path: assets/images/key.jpg
     alt: "the art of ReFab image"
     title: "The Art of ReFab"
     excerpt: 'ReFab is more just a skill, it is a way of life.
 Explore the ReFab school of thought with respect to life in general.'
-    url: "#"
-    btn_label: "Coming Soon"
-    btn_class: "btn--primary"
-  - image_path: /assets/images/hack1.jpg
-    alt: "the refab blog image"
-    title: "ReFab Blog"
-    excerpt: 'Ground-up tutorials on how to get started with the ReFab lifestyle.'
     url: "#"
     btn_label: "Coming Soon"
     btn_class: "btn--primary"